 IAPE Inspiring English Teachers sessions are offered in close collaboration with local education authorities.
 If your state is working with IAPE, you may obtain application information and instructions directly from your school authorities.
 All admissions decisions are made by the IAPE Selection Committee, which is comprised of representatives from Worldfund and Dartmouth College.

-State education authorities who are interested in offering the IAPE Inspiring English Teachers program for their teachers should please download and review the document below.
+State education authorities who are interested in offering the IAPE Inspiring English Teachers program for their teachers should please download and review this document.

 IAPE English Trainers Corps